Slickplan

 The most common XML sitemap location is the root directory of your domain and it’s the first place search engines look when they’re ready to crawl and index a website.

-The simplest way to check is by adding the following bolded text to your website’s domain:
+The simplest way to check for a sitemap file quickly is by adding the following bolded text to your website’s domain:

 • slickplan.com/sitemap